 With many other big name companies currently researching digital twins, such as IBM, Microsoft, oracle, and numerous others, amongst them also are Academic centres such as Imperial college in London and MIT in the United states, all of which are continuously pushing the boundaries of digital science via many mechanisms such as deep learning, AI and importantly Cloud computing, amongst many others.
 Which will eventually enable a fully fledged EMR digital twin becoming a possibility in the near future.

-Electronic medical records are still not fully digitised, Machine based AI is still primitive within the public sector and the use of digital twins to optimise ward based performance is still non-existent, unlike its private counterparts.
+Electronic medical records are still not fully digitized, Machine based AI is still primitive within the public sector and the use of digital twins to optimize ward based performance is still non-existent, unlike its private counterparts.
 With the increase of everyday smart health equipment such as smart watches and diabetic sensors, surely the digital revolution should be of utmost importance when advancing patient healthcare.

 The government however has begun to address this in their recent policy paper, in which they admit they are behind their counterparts not only in Europe, but globally.
 They accept that they have too many systems that work individually and do not interact, sometimes making patient care difficult.
 That the research has not been developed into functional architecture within and that they have not taken full advantage of creating partnerships.
 But what they are doing now is addressing all of these faults, with a 4 point priority plan.

 Firstly they plan to implement a better all infrastructure, firstly to enable different NHS systems to communicate with each other, as seen in their WSIC (Whole Systems Integrated Care) case study.
 They us analytics on top of integrated health and social care information to support both population health and direct care to help identify people who require extra help.
 This plan also includes measures to aid in safeguarding and cyber security measure to prevent the WannaCry 2017, which would require buying the best technology and enabling cyber security staff technology development.